Frequently Asked Questions

 More information on Training and Adult Educator Professional Pathway (TAEPP)

 The National Adult Educator Registry, under the TAEPP framework, serves as the national benchmark to ensure the quality of AEs.
-To maintain their Registry status, AEs must also complete at least 40 Continuing Professional Development (CPD) hours and 80 practice hours every two years.
+To maintain their Registry status, AEs must also complete at least 40 Continuing Professional Development (CPD) hours and at least 80 practice hours every two years, depending on their tier, with all CPD and practice hours counted from 1 April 2026.

 The registration process for the AEs will commence from 1 October 2025 to facilitate the onboarding process.